The first symptom you’ll get if you catch COVID-19: study

 The University of Southern California study found fever was the most common first symptom of the coronavirus.
 A fever was likely to be followed by cough and muscle pain.

-That’s a difference from other respiratory illness, like SARS (severe acute respiratory syndrome) or MERS (Middle East respiratory syndrome), the USC researchers pointed out.
+That’s different from other respiratory illnesses, like SARS (severe acute respiratory syndrome) or MERS (Middle East respiratory syndrome), the USC researchers pointed out.
 “The upper GI tract (i.e., nausea/vomiting) seems to be affected before the lower GI tract (i.e., diarrhea) in COVID-19, which is the opposite from MERS and SARS.”

 “The order of the symptoms matter.
 Knowing that each illness progresses differently means that doctors can identify sooner whether someone likely has COVID-19, or another illness, which can help them make better treatment decisions,” said study lead Joseph Larsen.